jtpmath/jtpmath.github.io/_pages/about.md

 ---
 My mission at JTPmath is to solve problems in mathematics and display the solutions to you.
 To do this, requires work on my part, since there are many subjects I must parse and re-learn to come to more informed conlusions.

-My interest in mathematics started when I failed linear algebra the first time.
+My interest in mathematics started when I failed linear algebra.
 I was stuck on the word "kernel" for about two years after that.
 I just couldn't wrap my head around why they called it a kernel, so I knew I had to keep investigating.

 Eventually I got to ring theory, where kernels began to make sense.
 It probably would have made even more sense if I would have seen group theory before linear algebra - or even at the same time - and then went on to rings, and then modules, and then vector spaces... actually, I should have just started with <a href="https://www.youtube.com/playlist?list=PLyDvtSibCRwzW1gu5ADtc-8K0h29_iYac">abelian categories</a>.